saleor/saleor-docs/docs/integrations/payment-gateways.md

 Saleor supports the following payment gateways:

-- `DUMMY` - for testing purposes only
+- `DUMMY`: for testing purposes only
-- `BRAINTREE` - supports PayPal and Credit Cards
+- `BRAINTREE`: supports PayPal and Credit Cards
-- `RAZORPAY` - supports only the paisa currency
+- `RAZORPAY`: supports only the paisa currency
-- `STRIPE` - supports Credit Cards
+- `STRIPE`: supports Credit Cards

 The default configuration only uses the dummy backend.
 It is meant to allow developers to easily simulate different payment results.